Editing theses and dissertations written in English by non-native speakers

 Description/structure: Sample texts from the humanities and sciences will be used for exercises and to stimulate discussion.
 Techniques and resources will be illustrated via PowerPoint presentation.
 Existing guidelines on thesis and student editing will be briefly reviewed, together with the procedures for clarifying the editorial remit with the student and/or supervisor.

 Who should attend?
 Language professionals (editors, translators) already editing theses and dissertations; language professionals contemplating doing such work; teachers and academics wishing to acquire insight into how assessed student texts could (and should) be professionally edited.

 - Insight into the issues and challenges of editing humanities and science theses and dissertations by non-native-English authors

 - Knowledge of suitable editing techniques and strategies

 - Awareness of guidelines and other resources for formalizing and carrying out the editing remit

 - Clarification of the editor’s and student’s responsibilities and of the ethical issues surrounding the editing of assessed student work

-About the facilitator: Joy Burrough-Boenisch, based in the Netherlands, is an authors’ editor and translator for Dutch academics and scientists, who also teaches scientific and academic English.
+About the facilitator: Netherlands-based Joy Burrough-Boenisch is an authors’ editor and translator for Dutch academics and scientists who has taught scientific and academic English to PhD and master's students.
 Originally a geographer, she learnt to edit in Sabah (Malaysia) and Australia and has worked as an in-house and freelance copyeditor.
-Her interest in second-language interference and non-native English led her to help found the Society of English-Native-Speaking Editors in the Netherlands and to do a PhD in applied linguistics, on Dutch scientific English.
-Her many academic and professional publications include contributions to the book Supporting Research Writing: Roles and challenges in multilingual settings, (Chandos, 2013), edited by Valerie Matarese.
+Her interest in second-language interference and non-native English led her to help found SENSE (the Society of English-language professionals in the Netherlands) and to do a PhD in applied linguistics, on Dutch scientific English.
+She has various academic and professional publications to her name.